CS56-StoreMapper/StoreMapper/HANDIN-README.md

 StoreMapper is a web-based application desgined to manage and visualize location data, primarily focusing on stores and restaurants.
 It uses OpenStreetMap (OSM) data structures for its mapping and routing features.

 ### Project Overview
 StoreMapper utilizes Leaflet.js to display an interactive map to users.
 Users are able to use the map to both search and filter for locations based on OSM tags.
-After locations are selected, the application determines the shortest and fastest path between locations using Djikstra's algorithm.
+After locations are selected, the application determines the fastest path between locations using Djikstra's algorithm.

 ### Key Features and Achievements
 1. OSM Data Integration